AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-medicationrequest-pbs-claim-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [MedicationRequest](http://hl7.org/fhir/R4/medicationrequest.html) that are supported.

 This profile is designed to set a MedicationRequest standard for:
-* Recording or updating a prescription item in an PBS claim ([ExplanationOfBenefit](http://hl7.org/fhir/R4/explanationofbenefit.html) resource)
+* Recording or updating a prescription item in a PBS claim (ExplanationOfBenefit resource)
-* Reading a prescription items in an RPBS claim ([ExplanationOfBenefit](http://hl7.org/fhir/R4/explanationofbenefit.html) resource)
+* Reading a prescription items in an RPBS claim (ExplanationOfBenefit resource)

-Operations, including querying, on prescription items in PBS claims ([MedicationRequest](http://hl7.org/fhir/R4/medicationrequest.html) resource) are expected to be within the context of an [ExplanationOfBenefit](http://hl7.org/fhir/R4/explanationofbenefit.html) resource query.
+Operations, including querying, on prescription items in PBS claims (MedicationRequest resources) are expected to be within the context of an ExplanationOfBenefit resource query.

 #### Profile specific guidance